PROFESSIONAL ARCHAEOLOGICAL ILLUSTRATION

 It is important to understand what to add to a map and what to leave off and it is important to keep in mind what media will be used to display the final image.
 Many of my clients need maps showing the locations of sites discussed in a text.
 This map of Iron Age kingdoms in Cyprus uses color and limited background elements to draw attention to the sites being discussed without distracting the viewer with unnecessary details.

-GIS and maps are heavily used in CRM for data collection, management and visualization.
+GIS and maps are heavily used in cultural resources management (CRM) for data collection, management and visualization.
 These maps are usually intended to be submitted to a government agency and have clearly defined standards on how the maps should look.
-This doesn’t leave as much room for creative design, but still requires cartographic skill in order to make a quality product.
+This doesn’t leave as much room for creative design but still requires cartographic skill in order to make a quality product.
 This image is a sketch map based on data collected in the field on a tablet and reflects the required cartographic standards of the agency it will be submitted to.

-I have experience working in large consulting firms as a GIS professional.
-As a freelancer I am available to support smaller firms who may not have a full-time GIS Analyst on staff.
+I have experience working in large consulting firms as a GIS professional and as a freelancer I am available to support smaller firms who may not have a full-time GIS Analyst on staff.

 Many archaeologists inherit the maps of earlier excavators or want to conduct research based on historic maps.
 These maps need be approached with caution and an understanding of who made them, why they were made, and what technology was used.